 As soon as you start working, keep in mind that each pair of brows is an advertisement.
 Take advantage of every opportunity to show your client you know your craft, but pay attention to every aspect of your business, especially client relations.

 Recommendations are a great way to obtain new clients, and you can think about introducing a referral program to encourage that.
 Building your image as a professional, trustworthy and friendly expert enables you to gradually expand, increase your prices, and thrive!

-The average price of a microblading session, which lasts about an hour and a half, is from $400 to $1000.
+The average price of a microblading session, which lasts about an hour and a half, is around $600.
 So you could potentially make a 4-figure income in a single day.

-What makes microblading so popular is the fact that it gives natural results and there is no risk of ending up with an unattractive grey/green shadow, like with eyebrow tattoos, as the pigments gradually fade over a period of up to 2 years.
+What makes microblading so popular is the fact that it gives natural results which fade over time.

-This also means satisfied clients coming back for touch ups, which increases your microblading income.
-Although touch ups cost less than the initial treatment (around $100), they also take less time and are done at regular intervals.
+This means satisfied clients come back for touch ups, which increases your microblading income.
+Although annual touch ups cost less than the initial treatment (around 60% of the initial price), they also take less time and are done at regular intervals.
 So each client is a potential regular.

 If you’re looking to start your own business, microblading is a great option, as it involves relatively little investment.
 In return, you’ll be making a profit in no time, all the while working in a fun, dynamic environment and unleashing your creativity!